STEP 2 - Low Impact Material Choices

 For example:

-Also take care with re-using structural timber as structural timber where there is no grading stamped on them.
-From a risk management point of view such timber is best converted to furniture, shelves, or flooring unless you are very confident of their stength class or have them re-graded.
+Also take care with re-using structural timber where there is no grading stamped on them.
+From a risk management point of view such timber is best converted to furniture, shelves, or flooring unless you are very confident of their strength class or have them re-graded.

 Of course, the more things you can re-purpose, the more sustainable the outcome, so always be ready to think laterally too!